dhanasreepunna/PowerBI-Portfolio/README.md

 The dashboard focuses on first-time resolution quality, ensuring that raised tickets should resolved or rejected directly without reassignment.

-📊 Key Performance Areas Covered
+📊 Key Metrics

 🔹 Category-wise Raised Tickets: Shows the volume of tickets raised per category (Quality, Progress, Drawing, Contract, etc.).

-🔹 Reassigned Tickets: Tracks how many tickets were reassigned after being raised. (🔴RED FLAG  "In the ideal process: A ticket should be resolved or rejected directly without reassigned").
+🔹 Reassigned Tickets: Tracks how many tickets were reassigned after being raised.

+🔴RED FLAG:  "In the ideal process: A ticket should be resolved or rejected directly without reassigned".

- Reassignment indicates misrouting, unclear ownership, or poor triaging
+🔹 Reassignment indicates misrouting, unclear and poor triaging.

 🔹 Average Resolution Time by Category: Measures the average time taken to close a ticket per category.

 🔹 First Attempt Closed Tickets: Indicates how many tickets were closed without reassignment or reopening.
 Serves as a quality-of-resolution metric.

-🚀 Business Value
+🎯 Business Insights

 🔹 Improves first-time resolution rate.